codeforbtv/docs/local-cloud-proposal.md

 Summary
 -------

 The local cloud collaborative proposes to colocate a server rack within Burlington Telecom's gigabit network.
 Using this server rack, the local cloud collaborative will make cloud computing resources available for non-commercial Internet applications with a focus on public, educational, and government access.
-With an uplink to Burlington Telecom's gigabit network, the local cloud will provide the infrastructure and platform on which to deploy next-generation Internet applications.
+With an uplink to Burlington Telecom's gigabit network, the local cloud will provide the infrastructure on which to deploy next-generation Internet applications.
+The local cloud will be a platform for collaborative innovation while demonstrating the potential of Burlington's gigabit network.

 Introduction
 ------------